 In our interview with Dr. Tom Cowan, he extolled the virtues of Longevity spinach as a superfood.
 Quoting his blog:

 “Gynura gains its super-food status because of its ability to counteract diabetes and reduce elevated blood sugar.
 Shown to be as effective as the front-line diabetic drug metformin (with none of the side effects), gynura also lowers blood pressure and LDL cholesterol.“

 Gynura Procumbens Benefits

-A host of health attributes have been assigned to longevity spinach, which has proven to be beneficial for numerous diseases, including:
+A host of health attributes have been assigned to this simple and prolific plant, and proven it to be beneficial for numerous diseases.

 - Heart disease

 - Wound healant – faster healing with less scarring, (see the tissue/cell images and also lab rat healing images here)https://pdfs.semanticscholar.org/06ba/fa9ee0e3f957f5babb9472d77d6ae1aa2f11.pdf